How To Manage SPF Settings Using Adobe Business Catalyst Login

 Sender Policy Framework (SPF) is a vital component of modern email security, designed to help protect organizations against email spoofing and phishing attacks.

-"Domain spoofing is trivially easy without SPF," says Brad Slavin, CEO of DuoCircle.
+"Domain spoofing is trivially easy without SPF," says Brad Slavin, General Manager of DuoCircle.
 "Anyone can send email that looks like it comes from your domain.

 A domain can only have one SPF TXT record.
 Multiple records cause a PermError and break authentication entirely.
 Learn how to correctly merge multiple SPF records into one and stay under RFC 7208's 10-DNS-lookup limit.